berzerk0/GitPage/blogs/Trend-Analysis.md

 A giant list of passwords *sounds* useful, but what can I *do* with it?

 You could search through it for your passwords.
 If they're found, you rush to change them.
-If they aren't, you think *"Phew, that's a relief."* In both cases, a person is likely to simply move on and stop thinking about password security.
+If they aren't, you think *"Phew, that's a relief."* In both cases, you are likely to simply move on and stop thinking about password security.

 You might share the list with a few friends, or you might revisit the list the next time you come up with a new password, but it's entirely possible that you don't continue to give your passwords much thought.
 We have a lot to worry about, and not spending days worrying about password security is hardly a personal failure.

- It's possible that the only time some people think about how secure or unique their passwords are, or even consider password security as a whole, is when they hear about leaks.
+It's possible that the only time syou think about how secure or unique your passwords are, or even consider password security as a whole, is when you hear about leaks.
 A headline will appear talking about how a record-breaking breach resulted passwords blasted all over the internet.
 Experts appear and tell us that foreign governments and gangs are after our information and that the sky is falling.
-A person might get concerned for an afternoon, but what else can be done?
+You might get concerned for an afternoon, but what else can be done?
 We know that identity theft happens, but that's what the protections at our banks are for - right?
 They've got it all under control, of course!
 Surely, the sky isn't really falling - why not leave this problem to "the cybersecurity people?"

 The truth of the matter is that "the cybersecurity people" are working hard to make the internet a safer place.
 Security is a complex problem, however, and everyone can play a role.
 User participation in cybersecurity measures need not be intense or even difficult.
 We can find parallels in other aspect of our lives.
 Allow me to create an overly dramatic analogy.